j3rrywan9/typescript-study/doc/javascript_the_definitive_guide.md

 When an asynchronous computation runs, its caller is no longer on the stack, so if something goes wrong, it is simply not possible to throw an exception back to the caller.

 Instead, Promise-based asynchronous computations pass the exception (typically as an Error object of some kind, though this is not required) to the second function passed to `then()`.
+So, in the code above, if `getJSON()` runs normally, it passes its result to `displayUserProfile()`.
+If there is an error (the user is not logged in, the server is down, the user's internet connection dropped, the request timed out, etc.), then `getJSON()` passes an Error object to `handleProfileError()`.

 In practice, it is rare to see two functions passed to `then()`.
 There is a better and more idiomatic way of handling errors when working with Promises.